nathan-fiscaletti/coattail/README.md

    $ coattail validation add <validation-token>
    ```

-   This will make the validation token available for general token issuange.
+   This will make the validation token available for general token issuance.

    > Note the Token ID returned for the Validation Token.